-Buying something without taking the time to know exactly what it represents simply because you have an appreciation of its beauty or for the people to whom it belongs does not negate our responsibility to act with integrity.
-It’s a sign of our privilege that we think our good intentions or our own aesthetic desires outweigh the importance of protecting Indigenous spiritual and cultural lifeways.
+Obtaining an item from another culture without taking the time to recognize exactly what it represents; simply because we hold an appreciation for its beauty or the people to whom it belongs, does not negate our responsibility to act with integrity.
+It’s a sign of our privilege that we think good intentions or our own aesthetic desires outweigh the importance of protecting Indigenous spiritual and cultural lifeways.

 It is okay to find our stuff beautiful, because it is.
 It is okay to admire our cultures.
 However, I think it is reasonable to ask that if you admire a culture, you learn more about it.
-Particularly when the details are so much more fascinating than say, out-dated stereotypes of Pan-Indian culture.
-Chelsea Vowel | âpihtawikosisân
+Particularly when the details are so much more fascinating than say, out-dated stereotypes of Pan-Indian culture. | Chelsea Vowel via âpihtawikosisân

-If you want to show your admiration for Indigenous People and their culture, it’s okay to seek out clothing, jewellery, shoes and artwork, etc that’s been designed and made by them specifically to be shared — Native creators want to see people cherish their work (some of which I have included in this article).
-Positive, authentic, knowledgeable and respectful representation is welcomed but it’s not up to us to decide what that looks like.
+If we want to show our admiration for Indigenous People and their culture; we’re allowed to seek out clothing, jewellery, shoes and artwork, etc. that’s been designed/made by them to be shared.
+Native and First Nations creators want to see people cherish their work (some of which I have included in this article).
+Authentic, knowledgeable and respectful representation is welcomed, but it’s not up to us to decide what that looks like.

 Think Before You Appropriate: A Guide for Creators and Designers – Simon Fraser University